 Creating a Facebook fan page for your blog can be anxiety-inducing, especially if you’re trying to keep your real identity separate from your blogging identity.
-However, it doesn’t have to be complicated – once you see how easy it is, you’ll be ready to get social!
+However, it doesn’t have to be complicated – once you see how easy it is, you’ll wonder why you waited so long.

 First of all, let me tell you that it’s okay to be logged into your personal Facebook account when you create your fan page.
 When I made my first one, I was terrified that my last name, personal profile, or other information would be linked to it.
 After setting it up and testing it from my son’s profile, though, I learned that I was worried for nothing.
 If you set it up with a different email address, it will be much more difficult to manage because of all the logging in and out.

 Second, while some people like to set up a regular Facebook profile with their blog name, it’s better to set up a fan page.
 That way your fans can “like” your blog without having to add you as a friend, and the page functions will be easier to control.

 Okay, with those tidbits out of the way, here’s what you do:

 How to Make a Facebook Fan Page for Your Blog